Docugami — IDP Software Vendor

 Headquarters: Kirkland, Washington, United States

-European Operations: French subsidiary launched late 2025, targeting regulated insurance and healthcare sectors
+European operations: French subsidiary launched late 2025, targeting regulated insurance and healthcare sectors

 Founded: 2017 by Jean Paoli (XML co-creator) and team